 Important note: only purchase and use ‘food grade’ diatomaceous earth powder.
 Other forms of DE, for example, pool DE, can have added harmful chemicals.
 ‘Food grade’ DE should be clearly labelled as such ‘food grade’.

 To utilize this remedy, thoroughly vacuum every room in your home.
 After cleaned, sprinkle an even layer of DE throughout every room of your home.
 Focus on areas where humans and pets congregate as this is typically where fleas rest.
 After the DE powder has rested for 48 hours, vacuum clean.
 Repeat as many times as necessary to eliminate an entire flea colony.
 DE really is one of the most effective natural home remedies for fleas, but an added bonus around the home is it also kills ants, spider and cockroaches too!

-If anyone in your household suffers with chronic allergies, or skin conditions, it is might best to treat/test one room first (before doing the whole house!), and check for any reactions.
-DE is considered safe for household use, but you can never be too careful if anyone in your household suffers with a chronic condition.
+If anyone in your household suffers from chronic allergies or skin conditions, it is might best to treat/test one room first (before doing the whole house!) and check for any reactions.
+DE is considered safe for household use, but you can never be too careful if anyone in your household suffers from a chronic condition.